stavrina/paper/paper.md

 ## Afternoon impressions

 We are in the afternoon hours now.
 In the northern hemisphere.
 We just found out they will have to redo their helicopters.
+Since we are in the northern hemisphere, it is quite dark, already.